 Practice your haggling skills and buy your family and friends some key chains, ref magnets, t-shirts, and whatnots at the night market just outside Bến Thành Market.
 They also have food stalls where you can have dinner quite late as they are open until around 11 pm.

-At night, head on over to Bui Vien street to experience a bit of what Saigon nightlife is.
+At night, head on over to Bui Vien street to experience a bit of what Ho Chi Minh City nightlife is.
 This street is filled with bars and restaurants open until the wee hours of the night.
 Sit and dine on low chairs and tables while you enjoy a glass or two of bia hơi.

 On weekends, do a bit of volunteer work by talking to university students who are keen to practice their English skills who are resting at 23/9 park near the Ben Thanh Market.